 There will also be taken into account: the security of the country, the opportunities for employment of Thai citizens, and the need for foreign employees who are required to develop the country.

 Specific criteria for approval of a work permit The specific criteria for approval of the issue of a work permit were revised in October 2004.
 The new Act states that previous regulations will continue to apply, unless inconsistent with the new Act.
-Thus it is believed that, as at August 2012, the following matters will be taken into account when deciding to issue a work permit or not:
+Thus it is believed that the following matters will be taken into account when deciding to issue a work permit or not:

 1. Political, religious, economic and social stability in Thailand.